panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

   };
 }
 ```

 It seems tough to understand the iteration protocols from verbal description, but the code behind those is quite simple.

-The object or primitive **must** be iterable in order that spread operator to extract data from it.
+The object or primitive **must** be iterable so that the spread operator to extract data from it.

 Many native primitive types and objects are iterable: strings, arrays, [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray), [sets](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Set) and [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 They work by default with the spread operator.